s8sg/faas-flow/README.md

 ![alt storage](https://github.com/s8sg/faas-flow/blob/master/doc/design/3rd-party-storage.jpg)

-Faas-flow design is not fixed and like any good design it is evolving.
+Faas-flow design is not fixed and like any good design, it is evolving.
 Please contribute to make it better.

 ## Getting Started
 This example implements a very simple flow to `Greet`